Candace352/English-Language-Translator/README.md

-## English Language Translator Application 🌐🗣️🌍
+# English Language Translator Application 🌐🗣️🌍

+## Goal of this application
+This is an application that allows its users